commonknowledge/airsift3/README.md

 - Git version control system
 - Yarn package manager
-- Docker (or your own Postgres server and configuration details in `.env`)
+- Docker (for running PostGIS database)
 - Python 3.8 (recommended: install using pyenv)
 - Pip package manager

+**Note**: The `docker-compose.yml` file only runs a PostGIS database for local development.
+Django runs directly on your local machine.

 First, copy `.env.template` to `.env` in the root.